ThePrairieBanana/pTGC-UFO-Agent-Kit/context/ptgc.md

 can generate its own independent gains on top.
 For example, if PLS 10x's and pTGC independently 10x's against PLS, the result is 100x for pTGC.

 pTGC has historically 10x'd against PLS many times since launch.
+Currently up 601X since Nov 2023.

 One community member estimated using raw math that approximately $180M in combined buy pressure across PLS and pTGC could theoretically send